LAST UPDATE: 8/13/24 – Travel Guide to Barcelona

 Before you start making any travel plans, you need to be sure you meet the country’s entrance requirements.
 This includes all of the passport, VISA, and immunization requirements for Spain.

-In addition, you need to make sure you have a clear understanding of what languages they speak in Spain.
+In addition, you need to make sure you clearly understand what languages they speak in Spain.
 This way, you can plan any translation needs you may have.
 Not only that, but you will need to know what currency they use in Spain.
 Knowing this, you can plan to exchange currency before your trip if necessary.

 I have included some of this key information in my travel guide to Barcelona below for you to review as you start to make your travel plans.

-In order to assist you in navigating the legal requirements for visiting Spain, I outline the key entry requirements below.
-I have included a link to my Spain Passport, VISA, Customs, and Immunization Requirements for Visitors Guide, which you will want to review.
+To assist you in navigating the legal requirements for visiting Spain, I have included a link to my Spain Entrance Requirements Guide below for you to review.

 Travel Immunizations